Acoustic Simulation Framework for Multi-channel Replay Speech Detection: Materials

-\textbf{Reverberant spoofing.} This condition reflects the typical replay attack pipeline, where the attacker first records the speech using a spoofing microphone and then replays the recorded signal through a loudspeaker.
-The replay signal thus includes both the acoustic coloration introduced during the recording phase and the transformations from the replay environment.
-Specifically, the first scenario is to collect $\mathbf{X}_{\mathrm{gen}}(f)$ and $Y_{\mathrm{spf}}(f)$ from Env-A. Then, $Y_{\mathrm{spf}}(f)$ is replayed in Env-B using the $4$ SOFA files from~\cite{Gallien_AESC_2024}.
-By doing so, each version of the dataset encompasses genuine and replay recordings with the same $1$:$4$ ratio, respectively.
+We simulate the typical replay attack pipeline, where the attacker first records the speech using a spoofing microphone and then replays the recorded signal through a loudspeaker.
+The replay signal thus includes both the acoustic coloration introduced during the recording phase and the transformations from the genuine environment.
+Specifically, $\mathbf{X}_{\mathrm{gen}}(f)$ and $Y_{\mathrm{spf}}(f)$ are collected together in one room.
+Then, $Y_{\mathrm{spf}}(f)$ is replayed in another room using either a built-in cardioid (frequency-independent) or a SOFA (frequency-dependent) directivities.
+This design choice is done for avoiding overfitting to specific loudspeaker directivity patterns.
+By doing so, one genuine and one replay sample are collected for each iteration, forming a balanced dataset.
+The array microphone responses $\mathbf{M}_{\mathrm{ASV}}(f, \boldsymbol{\phi}_k^{(\cdot)})$ and the spoofing microphone response $M_{\mathrm{spf}}(f, \boldsymbol{\phi}_k^{(\mathrm{spf})})$ are modeled as omnidirectional with flat frequency response, consistent with the MEMS capsules used in common recording devices.

-\textbf{Anechoic spoofing.} The replay signal is generated directly from the clean anechoic speech signal rather than the recorded version captured by the spoofing microphone.
-This setup assumes that the attacker has access to the original anechoic speech $S_0(f)$ and replays it through a loudspeaker.
-In this case, $Y_{\mathrm{spf}}(f) = S_0(f)$.

-Each version of the synthetic dataset has been generated by simulating $10$ speeches of $2$ seconds, following~\cite{Gong_Interspeech_2019}, coming from the $107$ talkers of the EARS dataset.
-Parameters for rooms and microphone arrays simulation in Pyroomacoustics are detailed in Table~\ref{tab:sim}.
-It is worth noting that the number of microphones $C$ and their arrangement can be customized.
-In our case, we simulate a two-microphone array with a spacing of $d=50$ mm at $48$ kHz.
+The synthetic dataset has been generated by simulating $20$ speeches per talker of $2$ seconds, following~\cite{Gong_Interspeech_2019}, coming from the $107$ talkers of the EARS dataset.
+The $2$-seconds segments are randomly extracted from the speech corpus.
+In total, $4,280$ recordings are generated with $2,960$, $400$, and $920$ assigned to training, validation, and testing sets, respectively.
+The assignment of samples is based on non-overlapping sets of talkers from EARS dataset with a $7$:$1$:$2$ ratio, avoiding any talker leakage information across sets.
+Parameters for rooms and source-microphone configurations in Pyroomacoustics are detailed in Table~\ref{tab:sim}.
+In this work we simulated four microphone arrays from ReMASC dataset~\cite{Gong_Interspeech_2019}, which are shown in Figure~\ref{fig:micarray} and briefly described in Section~\ref{sec:remasc}.